 About

-Lives and works in Chicago area.
+Lives and works in the north suburbs of Chicago.

 Education: